 Graduate Editorial Assistant

 This distinctly Southern recipe is most often cooked and served as a casserole.
 Now, if you’re wealthy enough to afford a quart of oysters or lucky enough to be able to get a sack, not to mention industrious enough to shuck them, knock yourself out.
-If however you’re poor, unfortunate and lazy (you might recognize a familiar voice here), you can (as I do) assert that this simple, elegant recipe deserves a more sophisticated presentation and cook individual servings in a gratin dish.
+If however you’re poor, unfortunate and lazy (as I am), you can assert (as I do) that this simple, elegant recipe deserves a more sophisticated presentation and cook individual servings in a gratin.

 Don’t be put off by the fancy name for this dish, since essentially it’s just a sweet molded pudding usually made with milk or cream, though you’ll find a savory version with chicken from Turkey.
 It’s very simple and very old; Chaucer makes a really gross joke with it in his Prologue to The Canterbury Tales (I won’t go into it).
 The thickening is usually achieved with either cornstarch or gelatin, though in this version I use both because while buttermilk gives the dessert a nice acidy zing, it tends to separate with heating so just using gelatin will give you a 2-layer dessert of clear yellowish whey and a sort of grainy white cream.
 The addition of the corn starch stabilizes the buttermilk for an even consistency.